MicrosoftDocs/windows-dev-docs/hub/apps/design/devices/designing-for-MR.md

 ![Mixed Reality Start Menu](images/MR-start-options.png)

 All apps are launched from the Start Menu, but it's also possible to create a 3D object to act as an app launcher.
-See [this video](https://www.youtube.com/watch?v=TxIslHsEXno) for details.
+See the [Creating 3D App Launchers for Windows Mixed Reality](https://www.youtube.com/watch?v=TxIslHsEXno) video for details.

 ## The 2D App Input Overview